 Automate Photo Deletion with Auto Clicker

 The only problem with those apps is that you have to pay for them if you want to delete more than a few photos.
-What if there was a way to delete all your photos, for free?
+What if there was a way to delete all your photos for free?
 There is, and it’s called Auto Clicker.
 Auto Clicker for Android is a tool that lets you automate repeated taps and swipes in any app or screen on your Android.
 Once you play around with it, you will be very excited by the possibilities this powerful free program provides.
-However, for now we’ll just focus on deleting our photos in Instagram.
+Here’s how to do it for Instagram.

 - Launch your Instagram app.

 - Launch the Auto Clicker app.